February 27, 2026

 Recognition alone is not enough.
 Free text is difficult to search and hard to compare across systems.
 That is why each recognized fragment is linked to standardized medical codes, such as SNOMED-CT for clinical concepts and ICPC-2 for primary care, as well as LOINC and other international terminologies.

-This way, “RSV infectie” is no longer just a highlighted piece of text, but a coded concept that any healthcare system can understand, regardless of how the specialist originally phrased it.
+This way, “RSV infection” is no longer just a highlighted piece of text, but a coded concept that any healthcare system can understand, regardless of how the specialist originally phrased it.

 Newly initiated medication.
 The GP needs to know this for follow-up.